Ankr-network/ankr-docs/pages/staking/delegated-staking/gnosis/stake.md

 4. Sign 2 transactions in your wallet.
 The first is a free signature request to allow the application to make the conversion.
 The second processes the transaction.
 This will require a small amount of xDai to complete.
 5. The transaction should be initiated and completed within a few seconds.
 Once completed you can click the link to see the tx in BlockScout and add mGNO to your MetaMask wallet.
 The mGNO contract address is 0x722fc4DAABFEaff81b97894fC623f91814a1BF68.

-When done, you're ready to stake your mGNO at Ankr.
+When done, you're ready to stake your mGNO on Ankr Staking.

 ## Connect your wallet
 1. Visit [Ankr Staking Dashboard](https://www.ankr.com/staking/dashboard/).